 To make the initiative even cooler, the people who become Zebras are often disenfranchised youth who may otherwise have been headed down the wrong path.
 So a social initiative in several ways.

 You (yes, even tourists) can even become a Zebra for a day if you would like – you just have to be willing to be happy and active and interact with others!
 Here is one person’s story about their experience as a Zebra for a day in La Paz.
-And here’s another another great story about the Zebras de La Paz initiative if you want to know a bit more.
+And there’s always Wikipedia’s entry if you want to know a bit more 🙂

 Or – you can just watch them in action 🙂